 Atrial fibrillation with rapid ventricular response is a fancy name for an irregular heartbeat.

-When your heart's electrical signals aren't working right, it can lead to a heartbeat that's too fast or too slow.
+When your heart's electrical signals aren't working right, it can lead to a heartbeat that's too fast.
 This abnormal heart rhythm is what doctors call atrial fibrillation, or AFib for short.
 For most people, the faulty signals start in the heart's two upper chambers, called the atria.

 Symptoms of AFib With RVR